juancgarcia/activerecord-intro/readme.md

 </details><br>

-When we we data model, we tend to be talking about the **Nouns** in our application.
+When we data model, we tend to be talking about the **Nouns** in our application.
 These are the names of the *tables* in our database and the names of our Ruby *classes*.